civigio/h4daq_oscilloscope/README.md

 IMPORTANT TO DO BEFORE LAUNCHING THE SCRIPT:

+  -Create two folders in the directory, called "runs" and "csvs"

   -Use CH2 & CH3 (if you only want to use one channel, use CH2 and comment lines on acquisition.py as explained in the beginnin of that script)

   -Activate CH2 & CH3 (only CH2 for one channel)